hgmhd7/8._Advanced_Data_Storage_and_Retrieval/README.md

 # SQL Alchemy Advanced Data Storage and Retrieval

-Utilizing SQL Alchemy here to do deep analysis on DB quiries.
+In this project, I utilize SQL Alchemy to perform analysis and run queries on weather data for vacation planning.